 There nothing so clear like a real example!

 Packet usually follows normal routing protocol calculated path from source towards destination IP address.
 On the image above I draw that path in orange.
 Inserting source routing extension inside sent packets forces the packets to turn from second orange router towards waypoint IP address.
 Source routing extensions are simply in form of IP address of intermediary router/waypoint address.
 The waypoint router is one of the red routers with label “waypoint” on it of course.
 The thing is that when inserting source routing waypoint ip addresses inside the packet, packet is basically using destination routing again but this time only towards waypoint IP address.
-When it arrives to waypoint IP address device it will be router with normal routing path again towards his real destination.
+When it arrives to waypoint IP address device it will be the router with normal routing path again towards his real destination.
 It’s like saying to a packet: “Go to waypoint!” (he is your first destination) and then “Go to real destination”.

-You can define more waypoints on the way to destination.
+You can define more waypoints on the way to the destination.
 Including more waypoint routers make you get even more control on path choice and provides more discovery capabilities.
 Here somewhere was one of my PhD experiment basis and it surely fall apart after reading IETF suggestions on deprecating this way of doing things.

 When we speak about IPv4 there are Loose and Strict Source Routing options – LSSR and SSR.
 When we look inside IPv6 world there is Type 0 Routing Header extension – RH0.